-To identify processes involving higher-order mechanisms, we need to take into account not only the degree of nodes but their participation to higher-order structures, and, specifically, whether they are mostly involved in structures conveying simple contagion (links) or favoring complex higher-order contagion processes (hyperedges of larger sizes).
+To identify processes involving higher-order mechanisms, we need to take into account the participation of nodes to higher-order structures.
 We thus consider the correlation between the order in which nodes are infected and the ratio $k^{\Delta}/k$ between the number of hyperedges of size $3$ to which they belong and their degree: $C_2 = \text{corr}(o,k^{\Delta}/k)$ \footnote{It is in principle possible to consider the number of hyperedges of larger sizes to which each node participates; for the sake of simplicity, we limit here to size $3$, and, if a node belongs to a hyperedge of size $m > 3$, we decompose the hyperedge into triangles to compute $k^{\Delta}$.}.
-Figure \ref{fig1} (f), (h), (j) and (l) illustrate the correlation $C_2$ on specific instances of each process, and Fig. \ref{fig2}(c) shows its distribution over instances of each model.
+Figure \ref{fig1} (f), (h), (j), (l) illustrate the correlation $C_2$ on specific instances of each process, and Fig. \ref{fig2}(c) shows its distribution over multiple instances.
 The distributions are similar for the simplicial and NL-hyper contagion cases on the one hand, and for the simple and threshold models on the other hand.
-Figure \ref{fig2} shows the ROC curves obtained when using $C_2$ to classify instances of the simplicial model (panel (d)) or of the NL-hyper model (panel (e)) against instances of simple and threshold processes.
-A very good performance is obtained in both cases.
+Very good classification performances are attained, as quantified by the ROC curves obtained when using $C_2$ to classify instances of the simplicial model (figure \ref{fig2}(d)) or of the NL-hyper model (figure \ref{fig2}(e)) against instances of simple and threshold processes.
+We study in the SM how this performance depends on the model parameters.